VPAC/superlinux/supercomputingwithlinux.md

 fi
 ```

-Even less!
-But there's a another link in the home directory for `.bashrc` for global definitions sourced in `/etc/bashrc`!
-So what's in there?
-Apparently, quite a lot!
+Here there's a another link in the home directory for `.bashrc` for global definitions sourced in `/etc/bashrc`

 ```
 $ less /etc/bashrc